swift-standards/swift-mailgun-standard/README.md

 ### Benefits of This Architecture

-1. **🎯 Smaller Binary Size**: Import only the modules you need
+1. **🎯 Flexible Package Selection**: Choose the right level of abstraction for your needs
-2. **🧩 Clean Separation**: Types separate from implementation details
+2. **🧩 Clean Separation**: Types, implementation, and integrations are cleanly separated
-3. **🔄 Multiple Implementations**: Use URLSession, Alamofire, or any networking library
+3. **🔄 Multiple Implementations**: Use URLSession via swift-mailgun-live, or build custom with swift-mailgun-types
 4. **🧪 Superior Testing**: Mock clients without network dependencies
 5. **📦 Code Sharing**: Use the same types on client and server
 6. **🚀 Type Safety**: Compile-time validation of all API interactions
 7. **🔌 Dependency Injection**: Built-in support via @DependencyClient
+8. **🎨 Progressive Enhancement**: Start with swift-mailgun for convenience, drop down to lower levels when needed

 ## Features